Originally Published November 12, 2020

 If you have any CRA accounts, such as HST, payroll or import/export, you will want to contact CRA to have these accounts ceased.
 If these accounts remain active, CRA will expect to continue receiving filings as normal.

 After all debts and financial obligations are paid, any business bank accounts should be closed down.
-A copy of the Articles of Dissolution or the cancelled business licence can be provided to the bank to show that the business has, indeed, been closed.
+A copy of the Articles of Dissolution or the canceled business license can be provided to the bank to show that the business has, indeed, been closed.

 What comes next?